BobbySchell/Joint-Association-of-Genetic-Risk-with-Incident-CAD-and-Accelerometer-Measured-PA/Replications/DempseyTable1Rep.md

 ## Descriptive Statistics by Sex and Tertile of PAEE

+These tables are the means stratified by biological sex and PAEE tertile in this analysis as a replication of the analysis conducted in Dempsey *et al.'s* "Physical activity volume, intensity, and incident cardiovascular disease."
+All of the values fall within three points of the means in that analysis, which is indicative of a likely successful replication given the small differences in the samples chosen.

 ### Males

 | Variables         | Tertile 1 Mean | Tertile 2 Mean | Tertile 3 Mean |